Arunabhagit/Bike-Sales-Analysis-Using-SQL/README.md

 	order by  s.store_name
   ```

-**Insights and Decision** : Identify stores with increasing or declining sales trends.Stock more bikes in high-performing stores and reduce excess inventory in low-performing ones.
+**Insights and Decision** : Baldwin Bikes store has best perofrming every year sales of Electra bikes .Stock more bikes in high-performing stores and reduce excess inventory in low-performing ones.

 * **Monthly sales of each bike brands and 1 year total revenue**